Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days below previous high of 115 days in the last 5 years of Vanguard Information Tech ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (124 days)
+• The average days below previous high over 5 years of Vanguard Information Tech ETF is 113 days, which is lower, thus better compared to the benchmark SPY (119 days) in the same period.

 Performance (YTD)